asiaopenstack/icehouse/grizzly/readme.md

     ./openstack_loop.sh

 Keep in mind you have to create a loopback file that is at least 1GB in size.
-You should be able to query a storage type now:
+After you complete the Nova setup for the controller below, you should be able to query installed storage types:

     cinder type-list

-You may then create a new volume to test:
+You may then create a new volume to test (again, this requires running the Nova setup for the controller below):

     cinder create --volume-type Storage --display-name test 1